 Retirement Account Transfer Vs Rollover

-Making smart decisions when making investments is a no-brainer.
-One of the smartest decisions you can make is to move a retirement account over to a precious metals IRA.
+Making smart decisions when investing is a no-brainer.
+One of the smartest decisions you can make is to move a retirement account over to a precious metals backed IRA.
 These retirement accounts allow you to have precious metals in a retirement account.
 Precious metals have a trend of doing well in times when other parts of the economy are on a downturn.

 Other forms of IRAs do not allow you to invest in any alternative forms of investment, including precious metals.
 That means if you want to use your traditional IRA in order to invest in gold or another precious metal as part of an IRA you will need to create a specific type of retirement account – a precious metals IRA.